Knife Play

 Prevalence & culture

-Reliable prevalence figures are scarce; knife play is a specialised niche even within BDSM.
-The most-cited datapoint comes from Jennifer Eve Rehor's Kinky Women Research Study (2015), which surveyed 1,580 women in the kink community about 126 behaviours and found roughly 38% expressed interest in knife play: high within an already self-selected kink sample, not the general population.
-Broader surveys such as Lehmiller's Tell Me What You Want (2018) show that pain and sensation fantasies are common, with knife play a small high-risk subset of that interest.
-Its cultural visibility comes largely from dramatised depictions in film and fiction rather than documentation of real practice; lay references such as Glamour's A–Z of kinks treat it as a recognised but advanced kink.
+Reliable figures are scarce, and knife play is a specialised niche even inside kink.
+The most-cited datapoint comes from Jennifer Eve Rehor's study of women in the kink community (2015), which surveyed 1,580 women about 126 behaviours and found roughly 38% reported interest in knife play: a high figure within an already self-selected sample, not the general population.
+Broader work such as Lehmiller's Tell Me What You Want (2018) shows pain and sensation fantasies are common, with knife play a small high-risk subset of that interest.

 Safety, consent & law